 Esperanto, often represented by a green star, was invented in the 1870s by optometrist L.L.
 Zamenhof.
-Since Zamenhof was a speaker of Russian, Yiddish, German, Belarusian and Polish, it seems reasonable that he would have been interested in creating a universal language, if for no other reason than personal satisfaction.
+Since Zamenhof was a speaker of Russian, Yiddish, German, Belarusian, and Polish, it seems reasonable that he would have been interested in creating a universal language, if for no other reason than personal satisfaction.

 Never officially adopted by a country (except the short-lived micronation Republic of Rose Island), Esperanto faced many fierce opponents.
 Hitler declared in Mein Kampf that Esperanto was a language that would be used to unite the world’s Jews.
-All of Zamenhof’s children and many other Esperantists were killed in the holocaust.
+All of Zamenhof’s children and many other Esperantists were killed in the Holocaust.
 The pre-war Japanese government declared that Esperantists were like watermelons, “green on the outside, red on the inside.”
-Stalin denounced Esperanto as a “language of spies.”
+Similarly, Stalin denounced Esperanto as a “language of spies.”
 Naturally, so did Joseph McCarthy.
 This is not to say it failed entirely: a few people did learn to speak Esperanto, and the fact that men like Hitler and Stalin even bothered to address it is a testament to its influence.